Ryne Sandberg, Chicago Cubs legend and Hall of Famer, dies at 65

 Major League Baseball scouts already had their eyes on Sandberg when he signed a letter of intent to go to Washington State University on a football scholarship, the society noted.
 While this was enough to make most scouts lose interest, scouts for the Philadelphia Phillies kept wooing Sandberg, and he ended up choosing baseball over football.

-The Phillies drafted Sandberg in 1978.
+The Phillies drafted Sandberg in 1978 in the 20th round.
 He played in the minor leagues first with the Pioneer League in Helena, Montana, and then with Class A Spartanburg in the Western Carolinas League in 1979, the society noted.

 Sandberg advanced to Double-A reading in 1980 and made the Eastern League All-Star Team.
 He played in Triple-A Oklahoma City in 1981, before the Phillies called him up to the majors late that season.